When you think Sig Sauer, what comes to mind?

 - Chunky: Yep, it’s a Sig all right.
 This pistol could do for some weight watchers because it’s heavy, bulky, and refuses to fit underneath normal clothes.
 Best of luck CCW’ing this inside the waistband.

 - Double Action Only Trigger: This is the heart of the design.
 Either you love this or you hate it.
 There’s no making it lighter, changing its travel or anything of the sort.
-It also is remarkable consistent with wear and tear on the gun.
+It also is remarkably consistent with wear and tear on the gun.
 Whereas striker fired guns will smooth out and the trigger will change with use, this is like a fine revolver…it just is the way it always was, it will always be that way, okay?

 - Lack of Accessories: The only accessories for these guns are from Sig Sauer.
 For better or for worse, depending on how you see it, what you see is what you get with these guns.
 Sights and holsters are about all you’re going to find.